• Skip to primary navigation

 • Puree tomatoes.

-• Add the ribs, tomatoes, basil, salt and black pepper and pepper to the pan.
+• Add the ribs, tomatoes, basil, salt, and black pepper to the pan.

 • Grate garlic into the pan.

-• Broil to a boil, then turn down to low heat, cover and let simmer for 3-4 hours or until the pork is tender and falling apart.
+• Bring to a boil, then turn down to low heat, cover, and let simmer for 3-4 hours or until the pork is tender and falling apart.

 • Remove pork and shred with two forks.